 RealS8 – Your Realtor® Team in Anchorage

 As a real estate buyer or seller you know your transaction needs to be taken seriously.
-When you have Bethany Stamper and Niel Thomas as your real estate representatives, you get just that.
+When you have Bethany Stamper as your real estate representative, you get just that.

 a steadfast commitment to your welfare